The New Vic

 Learn more about the MSSI by visiting their website.

-- A project for Montreal and Quebec
+- Deliver a project for Montreal, Quebec and Canada.

-- Embracing the challenges of sustainability
+- Embrace the challenges of sustainability through research, policy development and collaboration.

-- Balancing heritage, functionality and sustainable architecture
+- Balance nature, heritage, functionality and sustainable architecture.

-- An exemplary project for sustainable mobility and urban integration
+- Exemplify sustainable mobility and urban integration.

 The government of Quebec authorizes McGill to develop a proposal to transform a portion of the former Royal Victoria Hospital site and grants the university $37M to complete an Opportunity Study (“Dossier d’opportunité).”
 The government mandates the Société québécoise des infrastructures (SQI) to develop a Master Plan for the entire Royal Victoria Hospital site.